Which Beast are You?

 I met up with Mel (AKA Medular Sinclair) instead.
 We had a couple of glasses of wine and chatted about life.
 “I wouldn’t date someone you work with,” she warned me again.
 “Considering you are looking to ‘bounce’ as you put it it could get messy.
 Think about the atmosphere when you dump him at the height of his love for you.”

 She does have a point.
 But it is hard to meet a man in this day and age.
 Everyone who dates seems to be online.
 Swipe, swipe, swipe.
-If you are ugly you just swipe that you like everyone, and what men see are just another place to dunk their dick.
+If you are ugly you just swipe that you like everyone, and what men see, they are just another place to dunk their dick.

 What is a girl to do.
 Am I a beast to just want to feel loved.
 Am I beast to want to meet men in the old fashioned way.
 Am I a beast.